SOMWHY/PageNeko/README.md

 - When the cat bumps into a wall, it will scratch the wall in frustration.(Ah~so cute~)
 - You can drag to place it when it's sleeping.
 - If you click around the sleeping cat, it will get surprised.
+- You will see the "ZZZ" animation when the cat sleeps if you enable it.
+- You won't see a button for changing it's mood or something else, as I personally consider it's more realistic
 - It's easy to customize.
-- You won't see a button for changing it's mood or something else, as I personally consider it's more realistic

 ## Getting Page Neko on your page is easy!
 Just do the following...